This page was last updated on 07 May, 2021.

 – nationals of Brazil;

-– passengers with a permanent residence permit issued by Brazil;
+– passengers with a residence permit issued by Brazil;

 – spouses, partners, children, parents or guardians of a national of Brazil.

-3. Passengers entering or transiting through Brazil must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result.
+3. Passengers entering or transiting through Brazil must have a negative COVID-19 RT-PCR test result.
 The test must have been taken at most 72 hours before departure from the first embarkation point.
-The certificate must be in English, Portuguese or Spanish.
+The test result must be in English, Portuguese or Spanish.

 – This does not apply to: